slavizh/s2d-oms-mgmt-solution/README.md

 Metrics and Faults are gathered from S2D clusters and send to OMS.
 The solution consists of 2 parts:

 - S2DMon service that sends data to OMS Log Analytics Workspace.
 More info below.
-- OMS Solution with visualization for the data in OMS Log ANalytics.
+- OMS Solution with visualization for the data in OMS Log Analytics.
 More info below.

 When deployed the solution is viewable in both OMS portal and Azure.